pcriv/ansible-role-nvm/README.md

 # List of defaults gem to install on each nodejs version.
 nmv_packages:
-  - bundler
+  - bower
-  - pry
+  - jslint
-  - rubocop
+  - coffeescript

 # List of users to install nvm and nodejs versions to.
 # Ignored if nmv_env is set to 'system'